1. Before you begin

 Right now, you're doing a single work task—blurring the image.
 This task is a great first step, but the app is still missing some core functionality:

-• The app doesn't clean up temporary files.
+- The app doesn't clean up temporary files.

-• The app doesn't actually save the image to a permanent file.
+- The app doesn't actually save the image to a permanent file.

-• The app always blurs the picture the same amount.
+- The app always blurs the picture the same amount.

 You can use a WorkManager chain of work to add this functionality.
-WorkManager lets you create separate WorkerRequests that run in order or in parallel.
+WorkManager lets you create separate WorkerRequest

 In this section, you create a chain of work that looks like the following:

-The boxes represent the WorkRequests.
+The boxes represent the WorkRequest

 Another feature of chaining is its ability to accept input and produce output.
-The output of one WorkRequest becomes the input of the next WorkRequest in the chain.
+The output of one WorkRequest

-You already have a CoroutineWorker to blur an image, but you also need a CoroutineWorker to clean up temp files and a CoroutineWorker to save the image permanently.
+to blur an image, but you also need a CoroutineWorker

 Create CleanupWorker

-The CleanupWorker deletes the temporary files, if they exist.
+deletes the temporary files, if they exist.

-1. Right-click on the package com.example.bluromatic.workers in your Android project pane and select New -> Kotlin Class/File.
+in your Android project pane and select New -> Kotlin Class/File. - Name the new Kotlin class

-3. Copy the code for CleanupWorker.kt, as shown in the following code example.
+. - Copy the code for CleanupWorker.kt, as shown in the following code example.

-Since file manipulation is out of scope for this codelab, you can copy the following code for the CleanupWorker.
+Since file manipulation is out of scope for this codelab, you can copy the following code for the CleanupWorker

 workers/CleanupWorker.kt